New messages from Aflac | View Notifications opens a dialog Close X dismisses the notification alert

 • Infections: In some cases, childhood cancers may be linked to chronic infections like HIV, Epstein‐Barr virus, and malaria.2 Infections aren't as significant a cancer risk factor in developed countries.

 • Environmental factors: It’s difficult for scientists to study the effects of environmental exposures on children, so the impact of factors like chemical exposure is not as well understood in children as it is in adults.
-However, there are some links between childhood cancers and exposure to certain pesticides, solvents used in the home, radiation exposure, and air pollution.1
+However, there are some links between childhood cancers and exposure to air pollution, pesticides, tobacco and alcohol exposure, indoor chemical exposure, electromagnetic fields, and radon.3

 Is childhood cancer preventable?